RTEMS/rtems-docs/user/hosts/index.rst

 RTEMS makes no demands on graphics.

 If you are using a VM or your host computer is not a fast modern machine do not be concerned.
 The tools may take longer to build than faster hardware however building tools is something you do once.
-Once the tools and RTEMS is built all your time can be spent writing and developing your application.
-Over an hour can happen and for the ARM architecture and with all BSPs it can be many hours.
+Once the tools and RTEMS are built all your time can be spent writing and developing your application.
+It may take longer than an hour for the ARM architecture and with all BSPs it can be many hours.

 .. toctree::

+   python
    os
    posix
    macos